 Heavy Metals like Manganese, Cadmium, Copper, Zinc and Irons in Drinking Water

-Various metals are present anywhere in our surroundings.
-Some are natural flora of the environment, and some are caused by human waste material, and most of the time are caused by pollution.
+Various metals are present in our surroundings.
+Some are caused by natural environmental flora, some by human waste, and most of the time, some by pollution.

-Heavy metals are a relatively similar group of metals that have everyday uses.
-Heavy metals can be notably toxic to health, and some are essential elements too and plays a vital role in many aspects of life.
+Heavy metals are a relatively similar group of metals with everyday uses.
+While they can be notably toxic to health, some are essential and vital in many aspects of life.

-Though it has no exact meaning in chemistry, heavy metal is used to describe it by using quantitative criteria that measure the atomic weight, atomic number, and density level of heavy metals.
+Though it has no exact meaning in chemistry, heavy metal is used to describe it using quantitative criteria that measure heavy metals' atomic weight, atomic number, and density level.

-Some heavy metals like manganese, cadmium, copper, zinc, and irons have essential benefits in our body that aids in effective bodily functions.
+Some heavy metals, such as manganese, cadmium, copper, zinc, and iron, have essential benefits for our body and aid in effective bodily functions.

 What are the different kinds of heavy metal, and what are their uses?